Subscribe to continue reading

 *Soils differ in how much moisture they can absorb per hour.
 Very dense soil might only be able to absorb one tenth of a gallon per square foot every hour while porous soil can absorb almost a full gallon per square foot.
 Soil absorption per hour is called its “loading rate.”
 The higher the loading rate the smaller the drip field needed.

 Wastewater poses several threats to the environment.
-Micro organisms which digest the suspended organic matter (Total Suspended Solids – TSS) in sewage use up the dissolved oxygen (DO) present in the water.
-The rate of this digestion can be measured as Carbonaceous Biological Oxygen Demand (CBOD).
-Water with high CBOD can deplete dissolved oxygen in waterways thereby suffocating wildlife.
+Microorganisms use oxygen to digest the organic matter in sewage.
+The rate of this digestion can be measured as Biological Oxygen Demand (BOD).
+Water with high BOD can deplete dissolved oxygen in waterways thereby suffocating wildlife.

 Wanna know more about wastewater or how we can take care of it for you?